S3 method for class 'accum_sp'

 - allow_jitter

-, duplicated points are jittered to avoid their elimination by the smoothing procedure.- weighted
+- if - TRUE, duplicated points are jittered to avoid their elimination by the smoothing procedure.

-, the weight of the points is used by the smoothing procedure.- adjust
+- if - TRUE, the weight of the points is used by the smoothing procedure.

-.
-Setting it to values lower than one (1/2 for example) will sharpen the estimation.- dim_x
+- force the automatically selected bandwidth to be multiplied by - adjust.
+Setting it to values lower than one (1/2 for example) will sharpen the estimation.

 - dim_y